 Accommodation

-The study's goal was to investigate the scores of students with disabilities who took the ACT Assessment at least twice, and at least once under extended-time guidelines.
+The investigation involved the scores of students with disabilities who took the ACT Assessment at least twice, and at least once under extended-time guidelines.

 Participants

-Investigation studied three groups.
-The first group was composed of students who tested at least twice under extended-time guidelines (n= 3,410).
-The second group initially tested under standard time limits and then retested under extended-time guidelines (n=3,439).
-The third group of students initially tested under extended-time guidelines and then retested under standard time guidelines (n=439).
-There were no specific disabilities provided, only that the participants utilized the extended-time accommodation.
+Performance data from three groups were analyzed: (a) prospective postsecondary students who tested at least twice under extended-time guidelines (n=3,410); (b) prospective postsecondary students who initially tested under standard time limits and then retested under extended-time guidelines (n=3,439); and (c) prospective postsecondary students who initially tested under extended-time guidelines and then retested under standard time guidelines (n=439).
+There were no specific disabilities provided, only that the participants were provided the extended-time accommodation.

 Dependent Variable